No water, no power, no gas. Just hope remains for victims of the Detwiler Fire

 Wildt’s home was saved, but the house where her daughter, son-in-law and two boys lived was destroyed by the flames.

 “She hasn’t seen the house,” Wildt said.
 “I have.
 It was hard, very hard.
-It was a rental, but it was their fist home and they lost everything.”
+It was a rental, but it was their first home and they lost everything.”

 From rural neighborhood to neighborhood, residents talked of how they tried to help their neighbors, fed and watched over their livestock and placed their faith in the firefighters racing around the roadways and flying overhead.